INSA concept and method of nonverbal strategy analysis

-The INSA method was developed by Herman Ilgen in collaboration with the University of Amsterdam.
-It has its origin from both professional negotiation practice as well as current academic literature, based on psychology and neuropsychology.
-The focus is on repetitive micro-movements in every individual’s face. (oftentimes more than 100 times per 10 minutes).
-We follow the insights of scientists like Frijda, fridlund and Russell: the face primarily has a functionality in interaction.
+The INSA Concept and Method have been developed by Herman Ilgen in collaboration with the University of Amsterdam.
+The professional negotiation and mediation practice were his inspiration.
+He wanted to understand the impact of facial micromovements in interaction, aiming at a better understanding for and between people.
+INSA focuses on repetitive micro-movements in every individual’s face.
+We follow the insights of scientists like Frijda, Fischer, Fridlund and Russell: the face primarily has a functionality in interaction.
 With the facial micro-movements we communicate what we tend to do in the current interaction.
 For the most part this happens unconsciously.
 The other person registers and interprets this tendency in a general way, also unconsciously.

-To test the method INSA permanently conducts research in cooperation with the University of Amsterdam in to these repetitive micromovements.
+To test our ideas INSA permanently conducts research in cooperation with the University of Amsterdam into these repetitive facial micro–movements.
 This research is innovative and unique up to this very day.
-Over the last 60 years, the international research on facial micro-movements almost exclusively concerned the question as to which facial expressions do or don’t show the (felt) emotions of the person.
-INSA has been the first to research facial micro-movements from a completely different perspective.
+Over the last 60 years, the international research on facial micro-movements almost exclusively concerned what is visible in incidental situations.
+INSA is the first to research facial micro-movements from the perspective of what is visible continually.
 INSA was able to show that every individual has a specific set of repetitive micro-movements, regardless of the situation.

 We call this the Personal Nonverbal Repertoire (PNR).
-The research also shows linkage between PNR and personality characteristics.
+The research also shows linkage between PNR and behavioral tendencies.

 RESEARCH AND DEVELOPMENT: A CONTINUOUS EFFORT

-At INSA, we constantly conduct research on the relationship between Personal Nonverbal Repertoire and behavioural strategies.
+At INSA, we constantly conduct research on the relationship between Personal Nonverbal Repertoire and behavioral strategies.